daniel1noble/ecoevo_1000/README.md

 	3. a template docx file to format the resulting rendered files (i.e., :page_facing_up: `template.docx`).

 ## 3. Figures
-`ms.qmd` will rely on figures generated and stored in the :open_file_folder: `output/figs/` folder.
+:page_facing_up: `ms.qmd` will rely on figures generated and stored in the :open_file_folder: `output/figs/` folder.
 The final list of  figures are as follows:

  - :page_facing_up: `Figure 1_FINAL.png`
  - :page_facing_up: `Figure 2_FINAL.png`

 Note that these figures are a composite of figures patched together and the final files were  modified outside of `R` for aesthetic reasons.
 These files also have associated Adobe illustrator files.
-The code to reproduce  individual figures is provided in `ms.qmd`.
+The code to reproduce  individual figures is provided in :page_facing_up: `ms.qmd`.
+When rendered individual files will be written to the :open_file_folder: `output/figs/` folder.

 ## 4. Data
 Given the project has been a major group effort we initially relied on Google Sheets to provide pathways by which all authors could contribute to the data collection process.
 These Google Sheets were then sourced, processed, checked and then cleaned prior to analysis.
 The first initial file was provided to us by the California Digital Library (CDL) team, who downloaded the relevant meta-data on the articles posted to **EcoEvoRxiv** as of 30 September 2023.